 • tying his horse to a church steeple after a great snowfall and on the next morning, finding his horse dangling from the rope because a warm wind had melted the snow from underneath him.

 His wife died in 1790.
 Four years later, at age 74, he married 17-year-old Bernardine von Brunn, who was 57 years younger than him.
 She hated being married to an old man so she concocted multiple feigned illnesses and spent the first summer of their marriage dancing with other men in the spa town of Bad Pyrmont.
 Nine months later, she gave birth to a daughter.
-Baron von Munchausen claimed that he was not the father of this child and when he died seven years later, he and Bernardine were still fighting over divorce and child support.
+Baron von Munchausen claimed that he was not the father of this child and when he died two years later in 1797, he and Bernardine were still fighting over divorce and child support.

 The Book that Made Him Famous

 Rudolf Eric Raspe, an author and con artist, met Baron von Munchausen and was impressed by his stories.
 Soon after meeting Munchausen in 1775, Raspe had to leave Germany for England when a warrant was issued for his arrest for stealing works of art from the local museum.
 In London, he wrote a book that was published in 1785, about a German baron who told unbelievable tales.
 When Baron von Munchausen found out about the book, he tried to sue Raspe, but Raspe had already moved on to Ireland after becoming involved in a mining swindle in England.
 The book was eventually very successful and was translated into French, Spanish and German.
 In 1805, it was published in the United States.

 Today, his native town of Bodenwerder has a monument of Munchausen in front of its Town Hall and a Munchausen museum.
 In 2005, the town council paid for a statue of Munchausen’s cannonball ride to help celebrate the 250th anniversary of the Russian battle of Kaliningrad.